-The Indigenous Health Research and Education Garden has been based on unceded ancestral Musqueam territory at the UBC Farm since 2007, first under the guidance of the UBC Institute for Aboriginal Health and now located within the Indigenous Research Partnerships, Faculty of Land and Food Systems, and under the direction of Dr. Eduardo Jovel.
 With an emphasis on teaching, learning, and research, it aims to serve educational and research needs related to Indigenous knowledge and its intersections with other ways of knowing.
-We are particularly focused on food security and traditional plant knowledge, while increasing participants’ knowledge and access to both traditional and non-traditional plants uses.
+We are particularly focused on Indigenous food sovereignty, food security, and traditional plant knowledge, while increasing participants’ knowledge and access to both traditional and non-traditional plants/food uses.
 The garden is guided by the principle that ‘food is medicine’ and follows the research ethic framework of the “4R’s: respect, relevance, reciprocity, and responsibility” and a holistic understanding of health and healing.
-In addition to its international, community-based research, the garden engages with numerous regional Aboriginal schools, communities, and organizations.
+In addition to its international, community-based research and land-based teachings, the garden engages with numerous regional Aboriginal schools, communities, and organizations.

 In terms of programming, the xʷc̓ic̓əsəm Garden hosts the Culturally Relevant Urban Wellness program, which brings urban Aboriginal and recent immigrant youth to the garden from March to October.
 The garden includes over 50 medicinal plants native to British Columbia and other regions around the world.
 These medicinal plants are used in medicine-making workshops over the Summer and Fall months by the Medicine Collective.